Linear convergence of forward-backward accelerated algorithms without knowledge of the modulus of strong convexity: Introduction

-The remainder of the paper is organized as follows.
-In~\Cref{sec: prelim}, we describe some basic notations and definitions as preliminaries.
-We prove that ~\texttt{Nesterov-1983} converges linearly on the strongly convex objective function based on the newly-constructed Lyapunov function in~\Cref{sec: linear-convergence}.
-And, we provide another proof from the gradient-correction high-resolution ODE for the continuous case in~\Cref{sec: high-resolution}.
-Finally, we discuss the differences in the proofs between the discrete algorithms and the continuous ODE and propose further works in~\Cref{sec: conclusion-further-works}.
+The remainder of this paper is organized as follows.
+In~\Cref{sec: prelim}, we set forth some basic notations and definitions to serve as preliminaries.
+In~\Cref{sec: high-resolution}, we offer a proof predicated on the gradient-correction high-resolution ODE that addresses the continuous dynamics.
+In~\Cref{sec: linear-convergence}, we are dedicated to proving the linear convergence of~\texttt{NAG} for strongly convex objective functions, employing the iteration-varying Lyapunov function.
+Finally, in~\Cref{sec: conclusion-further-works}, we discuss the distinctions between the proofs for the continuous ODE and the discrete algorithm and propose potential avenues for future research.